TBS-EACPD/infobase/server/README.md

 ## Tests

 ### Snapshot tests
 Not great, but better than nothing.
 These tests largely run preconfigured GraphQL queries against the local GraphQL server and ensure that the reponse matches a response snapshot committed in to the repo along side the relevant model.
 Note that these snapshots use a separate set of testing data found in `../test-data`, meaning that snapshots aren't made stale by generic data updates.
-On the other hand, the test data must be updated periodically to ensure it contains all important edge cases, after which the testing snapshots need to be reproduced (and sampled to manually confirm correctness, when they're first produced).
+On the other hand, the test data must be updated periodically to ensure it contains all important edge cases, after which the testing snapshots need to be regenerated (and the test snapshots should be checked manually to confirm correctness).

 Snapshot tests can be run by following the steps in "Running the API server locally" followed by running `npm test`.